 Other features can also be added during the fabrication process, such as built-in racking and professional painting that will be cheaper to be done at this point rather than afterwards.

 Converting a used shipping container is a great eco-friendly solution to your construction needs.

-It is essentially a shipping container that has been upcycled into a building.
-Shipping containers are built to transport cargo around the world, built to withstand the most adverse weather conditions and rough seas, and are often thrown to waste when they are no longer usable.
-So instead of it being dumped into a landfill site, a shipping container can be given a new lease of life as a construction.
+It is essentially a unit that has been upcycled into a building.
+They are built to transport cargo around the world, built to withstand the most adverse weather conditions and rough seas, and are often thrown to waste when they are no longer usable.
+So instead of it being dumped into a landfill site, a container can be given a new lease of life as a construction.

-When you get a (or several) shipping container, you will be given the choice of a used or new container.
-A ‘new’ shipping container will have been used just the once (and in truth, will have more trips in it) whereas a used shipping container will be ready for shipping-container-heaven and therefore prime for upcycling (and, consequently, the eco-friendlier option).
+When you get a (or several) units, you will be given the choice of a used or new.
+‘New’ will have been used just the once (and in truth, will have more trips in it) whereas ‘Used’ will be replaced, and therefore prime for upcycling (and, consequently, the eco-friendlier option).

-Where you put your converted shipping container is also important.
+Where you put your unit is also important.
 If you put it in the shade, you will help to avoid direct sunlight, wind, and protection from cold, helping to keep your heating and cooling costs low.

-In addition to these measures, there are many other things that you can do to keep your shipping container more sustainable and eco-friendlier – which also applies to non-shipping container constructs.
+In addition to these measures, there are many other things that you can do to keep more sustainable and eco-friendlier – which also applies to non-shipping container constructs.
 These can include: